opencompl/paper-template/README.md

     - Pieces of text can be addressed specifically by underlining this text
     - Comments in float enviroments (e.g., figure)
   - Paper Video
-    Whenever a commit is tagged, the automatically built PDFs are combined into a release video that illustrates the writing process.
+    - At each commit, we also build a small video that visualizes the paper-writing process
   - GitHub Pages Support
     - The rebuilt repository will be pushed to GitHub Pages to such that the PDFs are also available for users without a GitHub Account.
 The PDFs are availble as